c60 + intergalactic- a conversation with Ken (scientist)

 So it was caused by that friction back and forth of the intestines over the period of time.

-I was near death, okay.
+I was near death, okay?

 I would have died if I hadn't done something, I would have died that day or the next.

-Um it was at that that stage, but they were shocked about how they thought they'd tapped into an artery.
+It was at that stage, but they were shocked about how they thought they tapped into an artery because the blood was just so red.

-Uh cancer, for the most part, is not a young person disease.
+Cancer, for the most part, is not a young person disease.

-Cancer is something that you age into, and so we can make certain assumptions based on our understanding of uh genetics And genetic expressions today that lead us to the idea that genes are, especially the cancer genes, are more potent or more impacting on you as you become older.
+And so we can make certain assumptions based on our understanding of genetics and genetic expressions today that lead us to the idea that genes, especially the cancer genes, are more potent or more impacting on you as you become older.

-So there's obviously other genes that make you less resistant to those uh gene complexes being turned on.
+So there's obviously other genes that make you less resistant to those gene complexes being turned on.

 And I'm speculating now, I'm speculating at this point, that it's stem cells.

-And so it may be that there is some balance issue in there relative to those uh for genetic expression that would bring on cancer and so forth.
+And so it may be that there is some balance issue in there relative to those for genetic expression that would bring on cancer and so forth.

-And the idea here is that C60 affects the quality and production of the stem cells even in older people, and it may even do so in older people in a uh directly proportional way to the amount and time of taking it.
+And it may even do so in older people in a directly proportional way to the amount and time of taking it.

-Yeah, that's I believe that.
+Yeah, that's, I believe that.

-Let me should have put this.
+Let me put this.

-This will improve the uh the quality.
+This will improve the quality.

 Oh, there we go.

-Yeah, so yeah, well, that's actually one of the things that uh we've come up because one of the things we were looking at is the people a lot of people have been taking C60 for two or three years, and uh they go get telomere tests, and the telomeres like most of once you know are in their mid-50s or late 50s,
+Because one of the things we were looking at is a lot of people have been taking C60 for two or three years, and they go get telomere tests.

-and then they get a telomere test and it comes back with telomere lengths more characteristic of somebody in their mid-30s, and so we've had that, and uh, I was mentioning that on a uh show, and and and I also suspected that in because how is that happening?
+And I was mentioning that on a show, and I also suspected that because how is that happening?

 How can you increase telomere length?